OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

 - multiqc (collects summary statistics from other bioinformatic programs)
 - hisat2 (quick read aligner (mapper) for spliced sequencing reads)
 - kallisto (alignment-free RNA quantification tool)
-- salmon (alignment-free RNA quantification tool)
 - samtools (manipulate BAM/SAM alignment files)
 - picard (QC of alignment files)
 - subread (counting of reads in features)

-**1) In the /t1-data/project/obds/shared/resources/1_linux/4_conda directory there is a file called `obds-rnaseq.yml`.
+**1) In the /t1-data/project/obds/shared/resources/1_linux/3_conda directory there is a file called `obds-rnaseq.yml`.
 Copy this file to your `~/conda` directory, we will use this file to create a new conda environment**

 **2) Have a look inside the obds-rnaseq.yml file**